What is cancel culture - and who has been cancelled?

 At the beginning of season 18 of the show, DeGeneres said, "I learned that things happen here that never should have happened.
 I take that very seriously.
 And I want to say I am so sorry to the people who were affected."

-Despite this seemingly heartfelt apology, Ellen’s show will come to an end in 2022.
+Despite this apology, The Ellen Show came to an end in May 2022.

 Following the post, multiple women came forward with more allegations of horrific experiences with Manson in Vanity Fair magazine.

-Manson responded to the allegations by saying, “Obviously, my art and my life have long been magnets for controversy, but these recent claims about me are horrible distortions of reality.
+Manson has denied all the allegations against him and responded at the time by saying, "Obviously, my art and my life have long been magnets for controversy, but these recent claims about me are horrible distortions of reality.

 "My intimate relationships have always been entirely consensual with like-minded partners.
 Regardless of how - and why - others are now choosing to misinterpret the past, that is the truth."

-Despite sexual misconduct allegations and convictions stretching back as far as 1998, Manson has only suffered professional repercussions for his actions in the last year.
+Despite sexual misconduct allegations and convictions stretching back as far as 1998, Manson has only a small handful suffered professional repercussions for his actions in the last year.

 Following Wood's post on Instagram, Loma Vista Recording - who have worked with Manson since 2015 - dropped the artist from their label.
 They said in a statement, "In light of today’s disturbing allegations by Evan Rachel Wood and other women naming Marilyn Manson as their abuser, Loma Vista will cease to further promote his current album effective immediately.
 Due to these concerning developments, we have also decided not to work with Marilyn Manson on any future projects."

-Justin Timberlake also apologised to Super Bowl half-time show co-performer, Janet Jackson, following accusations of racism and sexism.
-In the 2004 show, Timberlake exposed Janet Jackson’s bare breast live on TV, an act that some saw as a deliberate publicity stunt at the time rather than the wardrobe malfunction it was passed off as.
+Justin Timberlake took to Instagram to apologise to Spears, as well as Super Bowl half-time show co-performer, Janet Jackson, following accusations of racism and sexism.
+In the 2004 show, Timberlake exposed Janet Jackson's bare breast live on TV, an act that some saw as a deliberate publicity stunt at the time rather than the wardrobe malfunction it was passed off as.
 While Timberlake faced no professional consequences for the stunt, Jackson was blamed for the incident and forced to issue a public apology.

 Shortly after the "Framing Britney Spears" documentary aired, people began calling for Timberlake to be "cancelled" on social media.
 While #JustinTimberlakeistrash is a hashtag that first appeared on Twitter in 2012, it quickly grew in posts after the documentary aired as more people called for boycotts of the singer's music and other professional endeavours.